Honorary, Service, and Professional Organizations

 Leadership and Organizational Transformation Club

-The MBA Marketing Association is dedicated to promoting the discipline of marketing and assisting its members with the challenging transition from academia to the marketing profession.
-The association sponsors a series of lectures, panels, and job search programs each semester to give marketing students greater insight on the profession.
-They also sponsor speakers, networking opportunities, company visits, and other events to assist students with company research.
+The Marketing Association is dedicated to promoting the discipline of marketing and assisting its members with the transition to the marketing profession.
+We sponsor speakers, networking opportunities, company visits, and an annual conference.

 Mathematical Finance Club

-The association serves as a lifelong resource for MS·MBA students and alumni by providing educational programming and career development events, and by facilitating engagement between students, alumni, and technology-minded professionals.
+The association serves as a lifelong resource for MS·MBA and MBA+MSDi students and alumni by providing educational programming and career development events, and by facilitating engagement between students, alumni, and technology-minded professionals.

 Public and Nonprofit Club